June Osborne: Ordained ministry

-In 1980, she became a deaconess at St Martin in the Bull Ring, Birmingham.
+In 1980, Osborne became a deaconess at St Martin in the Bull Ring, Birmingham.
 She has also served at St Aldate's Church, Oxford, and in the Old Ford parishes in London.
 In the 1980s she was a regular speaker at the Greenbelt Christian music festival.
 She was made one of the first woman deacons in the Church of England in 1987.
+In 1989, she co-authored the "Osborne Report", a report for the House of Bishops of the Church of England on homosexuality.

 Osborne was ordained to the priesthood in 1994, one of the first women to be ordained in England.
-There was much discussion at the previous year's Church General Synod as to whether or not to ordain female priests.
+There was much discussion at the previous year's General Synod as to whether or not to ordain female priests.
 The Times attributed Osborne's speech at the synod "for swinging the General Synod vote in favour of female priests".

-She moved in the following year to Salisbury, where she served as Canon Treasurer until her appointment as Dean.
-She was Dean of Salisbury from 1 May 2004 until July 2017.
+She moved in the following year to Salisbury, where she served as canon treasurer until her appointment as dean.
+She was dean of Salisbury from 1 May 2004 until July 2017.
 She was the first woman to serve as a Dean at Salisbury Cathedral and the first at any of England's medieval cathedrals.
 She had served as acting dean since the retirement of her predecessor, Derek Watson, in 2002.

 She is interested in interfaith dialogue and, in 2017, participated in the Board of World Religious Leaders for the Elijah Interfaith Institute.